steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 ﻿### Tasks
 #### Commit Notes

-Move meshscale.scale_buffer to depthbuffer
-Introduce a file conversion class FileManager.
-Add logging suppression for categogy 'Microsoft'

 #### Short Term
-    GenerateDepthBufferAsync is not implemented.
-        Why is this generated the first time (requires a Camera change)?

-    Add a Python Utility module.
-        Timer class.

     Review typing module and Python types.
         What is the difference between bytes and "List[byte]"?
     Should classes hold an instance of FileManager?
-    How can ModelRelief messages be associated with a category (e.g. 'Microsoft')?

     Files
         Move DepthBuffer mesh construction to Mesh class.